-• Students are expected to attend all class sessions to receive full participation credit.
-As adult learners, you make personal decisions about enacting professional responsibilities, including those as a student.
-Class attendance is crucial to course competence; however, there may be an instance when you are not able to attend class.
-Please do not request permission to miss a class you must make your own decision.
-All students are granted one absence, though class session participation points are not awarded if a student has not attended class and all work still is due on Blackboard according to the course calendar (please bring your printed copies to class the next week).
-A second absence will result in the final grade dropping by 5 points.
-Three absences (including the granted absence-i.e., two absences in addition to the granted absence) will result in a base grade of C, equivalent to 79 points, from which unearned points will be deducted.
-If there are extreme extenuating circumstances resulting in more than one absence, you must consult with the instructor, including notifying the instructor by email prior to the start time of a missed class session.
+- (a) Class attendance is crucial to course competence; however, there may be an instance when you are not able to attend class.
+Please do not request permission to miss a class-you must make your own decision. - (b) Students who are absent or who miss partial class time are held responsible for the material covered, including assignment discussions/clarifications/explanation, and assignments due as if in attendance and as outlined in the course syllabus.
+It is your responsibility to arrange with another student for collection of materials and to promptly obtain class notes, handouts, lecture details, explanations of content and procedures/assignments, etc. - (c) All students are granted one absence; however, all work still is due on Blackboard according to the course calendar (please bring your printed copies to class the next week) and class session participation points are not awarded if a student has not attended class. - (d) A second absence will result in the final grade dropping by 5 points. - (e) Three absences (including the granted absence-i.e., two absences in addition to the granted absence) will result in a base grade of C, equivalent to 79 points, from which unearned points will be deducted. - (f) If there are extreme extenuating circumstances resulting in more than one absence, you must consult with the professor regarding the impact on your grade and you must notify the professor by email prior to the start time of a missed class session.